esl/code-beam-europe/_trainings/observability-and-debugging-on-the-beam.md

 2. Understand how to use counters, logs and alarms for pre-emptive support
 3. Understand how distributed tracing tools on the BEAM work

+**Target audience:**
+Developers and architects with Erlang and Elixir experience who want to further their knowledge in designing systems with high availability and reliability.

 **Training prerequisites:**
 Install the latest version of Erlang and Elixir.
 We will provide examples which we can use to add monitoring, test and debug.